top of page

 Potty training her, I wonder.
 What will that entail?

-“Laurie, I have it all figured out.
-I fell in love with her picture over the Internet and I’ve looked at thousands of dogs, and I’ll call you once she’s situated.
+“Lorna, I have it all figured out.
+I fell in love with her picture on the Internet and I’ve looked at thousands of dogs, and I’ll call you once she’s situated.
 Bye!”

 I hang up.
-There was always a negativity to Laurie that I couldn’t stand, but low and behold I decide to research a crate.
+There was always a negativity to Lorna that I couldn’t stand, but low and behold I decide to research a crate.

 I didn’t think of it and what if the dog requires one?